maxloopinmok/weekly-report/07 - 2025 Monday January 13 to Sunday January 19.md

 - write about llama 3.3 8b when it arrives, using gpt4all and jan
 - write an essay about human beings' usefulness may already be past expiry date, or already slowly reaching our expiry date.
 - try: https://notebooklm.google/
+- keywords categorisation:
+    - from the list of all keywords below, group the keywords into individual subgroups, where one keyword will go into one subgroup, and the keywords in the subgroup should be all related to each other.
+    - there should be 25 to 50 subgroups in total.
+    - create a keyword for each subgroup or use a keyword from that subgroup that best describes all the keywords in that subgroup as the name of that subgroup.
+    - save all the subgroup names and their corresponding keywords in an csv file with two columns titled: subgroup name, keyword.
+- try to change the look of the mobile display of news articles in each category.
+- troubleshoot amazon associates account.
+- how to check how many posts or pages website has in total?
+- how to do business proof of concept?
+- how to remove "/" from sitemap link ends?
+Advisable?

 # Upcoming Schedule